krsrdjan/godot-martian-mike/README.md

-# godot-platformer-game
+# Godot platformer game

-Godot 4 game engine POC small 2D platformer game
+This is small POC project for Godot 4 game engine.
+It is 2D platformer game with single level.